matuszewski/dockdash/README.md

 curl 127.0.0.1:4000/api/<instance>/resources | jq
 ```

 **Uwaga!** Pakiet _jq_ jest używany do poprawnego formatowania otrzymanej odpowiedzi i wyświetlania jej w terminalu w przyjazny sposób

-## Funkcjonalności

-- checking single instance availabilty
-- checking multi instance availabilty
-- colored and labeled API server logging divied to types of messages (info/debug/success/failure)
-- logging with timestamp in 24h time format and friendly PL date format
-- logging with place for future improvements as it contains as well logging entity name, currently set to 'api-server'
-- loading instances configuration from JSON file
-- saving instances configuration in JSON file
-- loading api-server configuration from JSON file
-- debug mode, and being able to change it from the config file
-- verbosity mode, and being able to change it from the config file
-- whole code in english language
-- whole code with many comments
-- functions commented in JSDoc format
-- whole code formatted using Prettier (3 spaces as separator + all default and most up to date coding rules applied)
-- timeouts settings picked individualy for each docker api action to take, taken from settings JSON config file
-- API created in REST type
-- using Axios as a new, secure and better alternative to popular Request module using in REST API
-- printing ASCII art banner with dockdash logo

 ## Znane problemy
 W przypadku napotania problemu nie opisanego w pracy bądź w tym pliku README.md można skontaktować się na adres krzysiekmatuszewski@outlook.com

 ## Zależności